Take some time to review and prepare so you're ready for the hurricane long before it hits.

 - Sign up for warning systems like the Emergency Alert System (EAS) and the National Oceanic and Atmospheric Administration (NOAA).

-- Protect your property with good maintenance practices, like cleaning gutters, installing check valves in plumbing, and considering hurricane shutters.
+- Protect your property with good maintenance practices, like cleaning gutters, installing check valves in plumbing, using shatter-proof glass, repairing any leaks, and considering hurricane shutters.

 Before the Hurricane